TheOdinProject/curriculum/installations/installations.md

 ## Additional Resources

-Have any other installation instructions, tips, trick, or help sections?
+Have any other installation instructions, tips, tricks, or helpful sections?
 [Email us](mailto:curriculum@theodinproject.com) or [fork this repo](https://help.github.com/articles/fork-a-repo), add your changes, then [submit a pull request](https://help.github.com/articles/using-pull-requests).